 Oh Boy (The Mood I’m In) (T Romeo) – Diana Trask 1975

-Throughout the first season of Sing Along with Mitch on NBC in 1961 Di Trask became a familiar face on American television, she was featured in articles in both Time and Life magazines and released two pop-oriented albums, Diana Trask (’61) and Diana Trask on TV (’62) but neither charted here and were minor hits in the US.
+Throughout the first season of Sing Along with Mitch on NBC in 1961 Di Trask (1940) became a familiar face on American television, she was featured in articles in both Time and Life magazines and released two pop-oriented albums, Diana Trask (’61) and Diana Trask on TV (’62) which were minor hits in the US.
 She continued to work outside her TV network commitments appearing with Jack Benny on his show at Harrah’s Casino, Lake Tahoe, as well as guesting with Tony Bennett and Mel Torme, but she had met her future husband, and this would seriously sidetrack her singing career in the future.
 The music vid below was typical of the Mitch MIller formula – an attractive young woman surrounded by an aging male chorus, singing cute, flirtacious, old-school songs, with slightly politically incorrect lyrics, in brilliant monochrome, on a barely-there set, and all the while miming her own voice.

-Thom Ewen was an Irish-American divorcee with two children and an existing heart condition, when he and Diana Trask married in Warburton (Vic) in January 1962, he was 33 and she was 21, her parents were dubious, but before that year was over Diana would have delivered their first child, a son, and a second son would arrive soon thereafter.
+Thom Ewen was an Irish-American divorcee with two children and an existing heart condition, when he and Diana Trask married in Warburton (Vic) in January 1962, he was 33 and she was 21, her parents were dubious, but before that year was over Diana would have delivered their first child, a son they named Shawn, and a second son, Patrick, would arrive soon thereafter.
 Below Di’s Wedding Day, Thom and Diana at rear, her mother second from left and father extreme right.

 Her American management team were furious at her actions which had not been planned and had upset the scheduling of her future engagements, her manager Mort Farber told her to have an abortion, and Diana flatly refused.
-Mitch Miller had already decided to sack her because she had dared to ask for a pay rise after the first series of the show and because the relationship between his two female lead singers on Sing Along with Mitch, Diana and Leslie Uggams was frosty.
+Mitch Miller had already decided to sack her because she had dared to ask for a pay rise as advised by Farber after the first series of the show, and also because the relationship between his two female lead singers on Sing Along with Mitch, Diana and Leslie Uggams was frosty.
 Diana was also unhappy with the controlling attitude of Mitch Miller, and the fact that all the songs on the show were cover versions of other’s songs, and miming of her own vocals was compulsory, leaving little opportunity to promote original songs or perform them live.
-Her sudden marriage and pregnancies, and the cancellation of her NBC contract, effectively put her American showbiz career on hold.
+Her sudden marriage and pregnancies, and the cancellation of her NBC contract, effectively put Diana’s American showbiz career on hold.

 Her debut country chart entry was a cover of Roger Miller’s Lock, Stock and Teardrops, which climbed to #33 on the Billboard Country charts in 1968, she followed up with a Joe Tex song Hold On to What You Got, which earned Diana the title of “Miss Country Soul”, the title of her next album release.
 She toured the country music venues relentlessly, seeking that big hit that would convince her fellow country artists that she was the real deal, and not just a pop crossover careerist on the make from Australia.
 She took out American citizenship and received the predictable howls of protest from the media back in Australia, Helen Reddy would endure the same treatment in the future.

 In the intervening years Diana would take eighteen songs into the US country charts, but she desperately wanted a country/pop crossover hit song and believed that she had found one in 1975 with the Tony Romeo song Oh Boy (The Mood I’m In).

 Diana went into the ABC-Dot Records studio in Nashville to record Oh Boy with producer Jim Fogleson, who was the Head of A&R at Dot Records and a country music producer/arranger of considerable repute.
-The song is anchored on a sustained pedal steel guitar refrain and a catchy chorus, male backing singers accentuate the emotional content of the song which charts the anguish of marital breakup and the wife’s fruitless search for her husband and father of their child.
+The song was anchored on a sustained pedal steel guitar refrain and a catchy chorus, male backing singers accentuated the emotional content of the song which charted the anguish of marital breakup and the wife’s fruitless search for her husband and father of their child.
 Oh Boy was not surprisingly country-influenced and is completely different from the Buddy Holly song of the same name.
+Below- Jim Fogleson

 Tony Romeo was a US music journeyman, whose biggest hit had been five years earlier when the Partridge Family took his I Think I Love You to #1 in the States, and he also had success with Indian Lake (Cowsills) and I’m Gonna Make You Mine (Lou Christie).

-One of Diana’s last chart appearances in Australia was an album of C&W songs with Allison Durbin entitled Nothing But the Very Best in 1982, and in 1985 the girl from Warburton would be the featured singer at the 1985 AFL Grand Final, the first female singer so honored, when she performed Waltzing Matilda in front of 100,000 adoring hometown fans.
+One of Diana’s last chart appearances in Australia was an album of C&W songs with Allison Durbin entitled Nothing But the Very Best in 1982, and in 1985 the girl who had grown up Warburton (Vic.) would be the featured singer at the 1985 AFL Grand Final, the first female singer so honored, when she performed Waltzing Matilda in front of 100,000 adoring hometown fans.
 Currently Diana Trask has not been inducted into the ARIA Hall of Fame yet, and given her career here and within the US country genre, it would seem her status is due to be evaluated.
 Below Diana was the first woman to perform at the MCG on AFL Grand Final Day in 1985.